Page 3 – Reflection & Analytics

 Lifetime channel overview

-The lifetime impressions funnel shows about 1.5 million impressions with a click-through rate around 6.2%.
-About 64% of those impressions come from YouTube recommending my content rather than from direct searches.
+The lifetime impressions funnel now shows about 1.6 million impressions with a click-through rate of 6.3%.
+About 62.9% of those impressions come from YouTube recommending my content rather than from direct searches.
 This confirms that my channel is heavily dependent on the recommendation algorithm: most viewers discover me for the first time through suggested videos.

-The last 28 days show a smaller sample of around 59,000 impressions with a click-through rate of 5.2% and about 3,100 views generated from those impressions.
-Average view duration is currently about 1 minute 38 seconds, resulting in just over 84 hours of watch time from impressions in this period.
+The last 90 days — covering the period where I have not been uploading — show 56,600 impressions with a click-through rate of 8.7% and about 4,900 views generated from those impressions.
+Average view duration is 1 minute 56 seconds, resulting in around 159 hours of watch time across this period.

 What these numbers mean to me